masif2002/AZ-900-notes/README.md

 * Allows you to monitor all Azure Resources in one place
 * **Diagnostic settings** in many Azure resources allows you to collect, export, query and view logs in Azure Monitor
 * **Workbooks** in Azure Monitor allows you to create and manage a visual reports of your own metrics
+* AM allows you to respond to issues by firing alerts that can send notifications or by calling automated solutions.
+Ex: Fire an alert everytime a new VM is created

 ### Azure Cognitive Services API
 * All it takes is an API call to embed the ability to see, hear, speak, search, understand, and accelerate advanced decision-making into your apps.